 4.4 Setting the Location and Time Zone

-The selections you make for latitude, longitude, and time zone enable the recorder to determine the specific sunrise and sunset times for each day.
 If you are not using the available GPS accessory to automatically set the latitude and longitude, you must manually set these parameters.
 The time zone cannot be set automatically by the GPS and must also be set manually.